 Travel Friendly

-This stroller was clearly designed for travel: it folds quickly with one hand, fits into many overhead bins, and the lightweight carbon frame makes it easy to lift into trunks or carry up stairs.
-It handles busy terminals, parks and city sidewalks well, though it’s best used on smoother surfaces rather than rough, all-terrain days.
+This stroller was clearly built for travel.
+It folds quickly with one hand, fits into many overhead bins, and the lightweight carbon frame makes it easy to lift into trunks or carry up stairs.
+It handles busy terminals, parks and city sidewalks well, best used on smoother surfaces rather than rough, all-terrain days.

 Child Friendly